sst/guide/_chapters/secure-the-apis.md

 This is telling Serverless Framework that our APIs are secured using an Identity Pool.
 Here is how it roughly works:

-- A request with some signed authentication headers will be sent to our API.
+1. A request with some signed authentication headers will be sent to our API.
-- AWS will use the headers to figure out which Identity Pool is tied to it.
+2. AWS will use the headers to figure out which Identity Pool is tied to it.
-- The Identity Pool will ensure that the request is signed by somebody that has authenticated with our User Pool.
+3. The Identity Pool will ensure that the request is signed by somebody that has authenticated with our User Pool.
-- If so, then it'll assign the Auth IAM Role to this request.
+4. If so, then it'll assign the Auth IAM Role to this request.
-- Finally, IAM will check to ensure that this role has access to our API.
+5. Finally, IAM will check to ensure that this role has access to our API.

-If all goes well, your Lambda function will be invoked and the `event` parameter in your function handler will contain information about the user that called your API.
+If all goes well, your Lambda function will be invoked.
+And the `event` parameter in your function handler will contain information about the user that called your API.

 ### Cognito Identity Id